-The acoustic report has not considered noise generated from the birthing suites.
+The acoustic report has considered noise generated from the birthing suites.
 It is noted that the birthing suites are shown with a significant area of opening windows and is located close to the eastern boundary.
+The report states that the worst case predicted noise levels is expected to be 41 dBA at worst affected receiver.